Cool and refreshing Creamy Avocado-Cucumber Sauce tossed with spiralized zucchini noodles makes a light and healthy, raw

-This vegan zucchini pasta noodle recipe with creamy avocado-cucumber sauce is another refreshing recipe for our collection.
-Raw pasta dishes are always the ones that leave me feeling so refreshed and at my best.
-They are perfect for the warmer spring and summer months ahead!
+Raw vegan pasta dishes are always the ones that leave me feeling refreshed and at my best.
+And they are perfect for the warmer spring and summer months ahead!

-So far, in the recipe collection, we have this Creamy Zucchini Pesto with ‘Noodles’, Spicy Kale Pesto with Zucchini Noodles, and ‘Raw’sta Pasta with a marina’raw’ sauce.
-And now we have this simple zucchini pasta with a creamy avocado-cucumber sauce.
-It’s another great zucchini noodles recipe that I think you will enjoy time and time again!
+You may already be familiar with this Creamy Zucchini Pesto with ‘Noodles’, Spicy Kale Pesto with Zucchini Noodles, and ‘Raw’sta Pasta.
+And now we have this simple vegan zucchini pasta recipe with a creamy avocado-cucumber sauce.
+I think you will enjoy fresh dish time and time again!

+The recipe is adapted from Feasting at Home.
+I have added a few extras to the dish, like tomatoes and jalapenos.
 The puree is a bit different too, as I’ve added cucumber along with the avocado.
-I love the combination of avocado and cucumber together.
 The cucumber adds a wonderful refreshing twist that I think you’ll just love and is inspired by my Avocado and Cucumber Soup recipe.

 Is Zucchini Pasta Healthy?

 Yes!
-Zucchini noodles are strands of zucchini that are made into the shape of noodles and are a healthy addition to just about any diet.
+Zucchini noodles are strands of zucchini that are cut to resemble the shape of noodles and are a healthy addition to just about any diet.
 They’re extremely low in calories, low in carbohydrates, gluten-free, quick to make and super easy to use in recipes, replacing regular noodles.
 The healthy benefits of zucchini pasta includes providing vitamin A, vitamin C, fiber, potassium and antioxidants.

 Do You Eat Zucchini Noodles Raw?

-Yes, eating zucchini noodles raw is the quickest and easiest way to eat them, but lightly cooked zucchini noodles are delicious too.
-Zucchini noodles can be eaten cold or warm.
+Absolutely!
+Eating zucchini noodles raw is the quickest and easiest way to eat them, but lightly cooked zucchini noodles are delicious too.
+Zucchini pasta can be eaten cold or warm.
 When warming zucchini pasta, don’t overcook the noodles.
 To keep them from becoming soggy, it’s important to cook them al dente.
 Pairing your zucchini pasta with pesto or avocado sauce is delicious, wether noodles are raw or lightly cooked!

 How Do You Make Zucchini Noodles?

 How To Make Creamy Avocado-Cucumber Sauce

 - Add the avocado, cucumber, garlic, basil, lemon, salt and pepper to a blender or food processor (shown above), and blend until creamy (shown below), stopping every so often to scrape down the sides as needed.